 Settle into hearty après-adventure meals—gumbo with locally sourced chicken and house made andouille sausage, for instance—at Copper Coil Grill, where Chef Wes Levesque puts a Pacific Northwest spin on Cajun-style food.
 Then top off your day down the street at Howe Sound Brewing.
 The spicy bite of ginger in the Father John’s Winters Ale will warm you up for the trip back up to Whistler. —Sarah Purkrabek

-2. Jackson Hole Is More Than Its Powder
+2. See Jackson Hole For More Than Its Powder

 Your before-and-after-the-slopes checklist.

 Persephone, serving mochas made with TCHO chocolate and drip coffee brewed from Intelligentsia beans, is the place in town for your morning cup.
 Don’t miss the perfectly flaky croissants.